 Difference Between Meal Replacement Shakes and Protein Shakes

 You see the difference?
-One contains a good combo of all three macros, while the other contains mostly… protein.
+One contains a good combo of all three macros, while the other contains juse one macro, protein.

-A complete meal should have a good balance of all three macros: Protein, carbs, and fat.
-No meal should only focus on one macronutrient, instead you should be getting a variety of ingredients in a meal.
+A meal should have a good balance of all three macros: protein, carbs, and fat.
+So a meal replacement shake should have more than just protein.
 There should also be enough calories to keep you full for several hours.

 2. Next add your protein.

 –IdealLean Protein Powder For Women (add 1 scoop)

 Either monounsaturated fats, like avocado and nut butter, or polyunsaturated fats, like chia seeds and flax seeds.

 Choose from fruits (blueberries, raspberries, mango, banana, pineapple, etc.), vegetables (spinach, kale, other leafy greens, broccoli, cucumber, etc.),